junxit/us-congress-bills-111/metadata.md

 - 2010-06-30 — Introduced in House
 - 2010-06-30 — Introduced in House
 - 2010-06-30 — Referred to the House Committee on Natural Resources.
+- 2010-07-02 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2010-09-22 — Considered under suspension of the rules. (consideration: CR H6829-6830)
+- 2010-09-22 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+294.
+- 2010-09-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-22 — Mrs. Christensen moved to suspend the rules and agree to the resolution.
+- 2010-09-22 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H6829-6830)
+- 2010-09-22 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H6829-6830)